Advantages of Wet Cleaning Over Traditional Dry Cleaning

 • Cleaner water – perc spills concentrate at the bottom of groundwater reservoirs and spread into drinking water, whereas water is harmless.

-• Cleaner air – wet cleaning eliminates the risk of perc spreading miles from its original source or into your home’s indoor air through residue on clothes.
+• Cleaner air – wet cleaning eliminates the risk of perc spreading miles from its source or into indoor air through residue.

 • Greater energy efficiency – although wet cleaning uses more water than dry cleaning, the water returns to sewers without the energy-intensive process of solvent recovery.